Hypercomplex number: History

 In the nineteenth century, number systems called quaternions, tessarines, coquaternions, biquaternions, and octonions became established concepts in mathematical literature, extending the real and complex numbers.
 The concept of a hypercomplex number covered them all, and called for a discipline to explain and classify them.

 The cataloguing project began in 1872 when Benjamin Peirce first published his Linear Associative Algebra, and was carried forward by his son Charles Sanders Peirce.
 Most significantly, they identified the nilpotent and the idempotent elements as useful hypercomplex numbers for classifications.
 The Cayley–Dickson construction used involutions to generate complex numbers, quaternions, and octonions out of the real number system.
 Hurwitz and Frobenius proved theorems that put limits on hypercomplexity: Hurwitz's theorem says finite-dimensional real composition algebras are the reals $\mathbb{R}$, the complexes $\mathbb{C}$, the quaternions $\mathbb{H}$, and the octonions $\mathbb{O}$, and the Frobenius theorem says the only real associative division algebras are $\mathbb{R}$, $\mathbb{C}$, and $\mathbb{H}$.
-In 1958 J. Frank Adams published a further generalization in terms of Hopf invariants on H-spaces which still limits the dimension to 1, 2, 4, or 8.
+In 1958 J. Frank Adams published a further generalization in terms of Hopf invariants on H-spaces that still limits the dimension to 1, 2, 4, or 8.

 It was matrix algebra that harnessed the hypercomplex systems.
-For instance, 2 x 2 real matrices were found isomorphic to coquaternions.
+For instance, $2\times2$ real matrices were found isomorphic to coquaternions.
 Soon the matrix paradigm began to explain several others as they were represented by matrices and their operations.
 In 1907 Joseph Wedderburn showed that associative hypercomplex systems could be represented by square matrices, or direct products of algebras of square matrices.
 From that date the preferred term for a hypercomplex system became associative algebra, as seen in the title of Wedderburn's thesis at University of Edinburgh.
 Note, however, that non-associative systems like octonions and hyperbolic quaternions represent another type of hypercomplex number.

 As Thomas Hawkins explains, the hypercomplex numbers are stepping stones to learning about Lie groups and group representation theory.
 For instance, in 1929 Emmy Noether wrote on "hypercomplex quantities and representation theory".
-In 1973 Kantor and Solodovnikov published a textbook on hypercomplex numbers which was translated in 1989.
+In 1973 Kantor and Solodovnikov published a textbook on hypercomplex numbers, which was translated in 1989.

 Karen Parshall has written a detailed exposition of the heyday of hypercomplex numbers, including the role of mathematicians including Theodor Molien and Eduard Study.
 For the transition to modern algebra, Bartel van der Waerden devotes thirty pages to hypercomplex numbers in his History of Algebra.